mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 {:id="ChartData2D.DataLabelColor" .color} *DataLabelColor*
 : Specifies the data points label color as an alpha-red-green-blue integer.

+{:id="ChartData2D.DataLabelFontSize" .number} *DataLabelFontSize*
+: Specifies the font size of the data labels of the Data Series.

 {:id="ChartData2D.DataSourceKey" .text .wo .do} *DataSourceKey* : Sets the Data Source key identifier for the value to import from the attached Data Source.